Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 How to Avoid a Root Canal

-Root canal treatment can be time consuming and expensive.
-The best way to avoid it is to have regular dental exams and cleanings every six months, or as otherwise recommended by your dentist.
-This way, your dentist and hygienist can monitor your oral health and address any potential issues right away, preferably before a root canal is needed.
+Root canal treatment can be time-consuming and expensive.
+The best way to avoid it is to have regular dental exams and cleanings every six months.
+This way, your dentist and hygienist can monitor your oral health and address any potential issues right away.

-Another important step is keeping up with good oral hygiene by brushing for at least two minutes, twice a day and flossing at least once a day.
-This will reduce the bacteria in your mouth, and your risk of tooth decay.
+Always be sure to practice good oral hygiene by brushing for at least two minutes, twice a day, and flossing at least once a day.
+This will reduce the bacteria in your mouth and your risk of tooth decay.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.